All researchers must follow the Operation Guidelines for University of Limerick Research Ethics & Governance Committees

 - All other supporting documentation, including questionnaires, flyers, ads, and so forth.

 Each proposal will be read by a member of the Committee (and the Chair).
 The Committee will meet to discuss each application and agree a decision.
-The supervisor will be informed by email, usually within 3 weeks, of the decision and will receive feedback from the Committee, which will then be forwarded to the student.
-One of four possible decisions will be made:
+The lead investigator will be informed of the outcome by email, usually within 3 weeks, of the decision and will receive feedback from the Committee.
+In the case of projects involving undergraduate and postgraduate students, the supervisor is the lead investigator and will forward the outcome to the student.
+One of the following four possible decisions will be made:

 - Accept as is